by John Reiss

 He goes on to mention the late radio commentator Paul Harvey, who said, "Self-government won't work without self-discipline."
 With that in mind, he asks us to consider how can we address the shortcomings of others without setting the right example ourselves.
 This advice sounds a great deal like Jesus' admonition about judging in His Sermon on the Mount: "And why do you look at the speck in your brother's eye, but do not consider that plank in your own eye?"
 (Matthew 7:3).

 Daly offers some practical advice.
 First, he says, we can serve God by being "the very best citizens of our great country."
 Next, we need to place a priority on controlling our tempers and emotions.
 Finally, he reminds us that "ultimately, true freedom, independence, and liberty are found only in Jesus Christ."
-It is perfectly fine to celebrate America's independence from British rule, but it is far better to be thankful for our independence from the god of this age (I Corinthians 4:4) and to celebrate our dependence on our great Creator God!
+It is perfectly fine to celebrate America's independence from British rule, but it is far better to be thankful for our independence from the ruler of this world and to celebrate our dependence on our great Creator God!